 BOOTS-ON-GROUND (BOG) PHASE

 Upon completion of pre-deployment processing and combat skills training, IAs report to their overseas duty assignment.
 This is considered the BOG phase.
-While at their overseas assignment, IA sailors receive support and assistance at the Navy IA Support Units established in-theatre.
-The Navy IA Support Units assist sailors with administrative and personnel requirements and provide reach back capability to the sailor’s parent command and ECRC HQ.
+While at their overseas assignment, IA Sailors receive support and assistance at the Navy IA Support Units established in-theatre.
+The Navy IA Support Units and MDSC assigned in theater LNOs assist Sailors with administrative and personnel requirements and provide reach back capability to the Sailor’s parent command and MDSC HQ.
 Navy IA Support Unit information as well as information concerning the various in-theatre duty station assignments is located on the IA page on the NKO website.

 RE-DEPLOYMENT STAGE

-After completion of the BOG IA assignment, the majority of IAs re-deploy through the Warrior Transition Program (WTP) in Sembach, Germany.
-The WTP allows sailors time to decompress and reintegrate into a non-combat environment.
+After completion of the BOG IA assignment, IAs deployed to CENTCOM and AFRICOM will attend the Warrior Transition Program (WTP) in Sembach, Germany.
+The WTP allows Sailors time to decompress and reintegrate into a non-combat environment.
 At the WTP, IAs will turn in gear and weapon(s), process through customs, attend administrative briefings and attend the Warrior Transition Workshop.
-Sailors must also complete the Post-Deployment Health Assessment (DD Form 2796) and will be provided an opportunity to discuss any medical issues with a health care professional.
-IAs who do not re-deploy through the WTP will re-deploy via the route designated in their orders and will reintegrate, turn in gear and weapon(s) at that location.
-RC members re-deploy through WTP.
-Additional information about the WTP is located at the website below.
+After WTP, AC personnel will need to complete post-deployment medical screening requirements (DD 2796, PDHA, labs) and submit final deployment travel claim upon return/report to their active duty parent command.
+RC personnel will report back to NMPS designated in their orders for demobilization processing.

 POST DEPLOYMENT